-Every Pioneers Youth must have on file our standard Health and Permission to Treat Form, as well as any pertinent medication authorization forms (including permission to apply sunscreen).
-Other forms we require for Pioneers include:
+Every Pathfinders & Nomads Youth must have on file our standard Youth Information Form, as well as any pertinent medication authorization forms (including permission to apply sunscreen).
+Other forms we require for Pathfinders/Nomads include:

-Health and Permission to Treat Form - parents give basic medical history for their child, including red flags and allergies, and sign a statement granting health care providers permission to treat the child in an emergency even if we cannot reach the parents.
+- Youth Programs Form Gives permission for youth to participate in Pathfinders or Nomads. - Youth Information Form parents give basic medical history for their child, including red flags and allergies, and sign a statement granting health care providers permission to treat the child in an emergency even if we cannot reach the parents.
 It is important that this form is quickly accessible to hand to a medical professional should an accident or injury occur.